fidraC/team9-client-project/portfolio_c23041974.md

 When adding that to the database, we currently loop one by one to add them to the database.
 This is of course less efficient than using a batch query.

 However, there being only 168 hours a week, the maximum performance penalty is barely a few milliseconds.
 I therefore chose to temporarily ignore the suggestion so that we could focus on completing other features.
 I believe there are times when not all optimizations are worth it.
 For example, during this time, the CSIL API cache has yet to been completed.
-When done, it reduced API latency from 700-900 ms to 200-300 ms. Compared to savings of less than 10 ms on an infrequent operation, it should objectively be put on the backlog and done in the future.
+When done, it reduced API latency from 580-800 ms to 190-250 ms ms. Compared to savings of less than 10 ms on an infrequent operation, it should objectively be put on the backlog and done in the future.

 # Task 3B: Discussion on the use of source control to improve software quality